 - Amazon allows foreign credit cards to be used.
 I have both a Japanese and US credit card I use regularly depending on the exchange rate.
 Amazon JP lets me register my US card and purchase freely.

-Register your account.
-Where it says ‘Name Pronunciation’ just enter the same romaji name again.
+Register your account by clicking here.
+Where it says ‘Name Pronunciation’ just enter the same name again.

 Login to this Amazon JP account via your Kindle iOS/Android app, or Kindle Paperwhite.
 This registers it to your account.
-Some of you may also Need to login to your US Amazon account, go to ‘My Kindle’ and select Japan as your ‘Country of Residence’.
-I think it’s dependent upon location as I didn’t have
+If you’ve already registered your kindle, you’ll need to switch accounts by logging into your US Amazon account, click here to open ‘Manage Your Content and Devices’ , click the ‘Settings’ tab and select Japan as your ‘Country of Residence’.

 Test your device with a free book. 学問のおすすめ is free.
 Send it to the device you registered by logging in (Step 3) and try it out.